Synagogue Church of All Nations: Building collapse

+Trial

+Joshua failed to appear at a November 2015 hearing and SCOAN's lawyers filed multiple applications to stay the proceedings.
+The Lagos state government repeatedly insisted that the case receive trial.

+In April 2016, the court remanded the two engineers in prison custody, emphasizing the seriousness of the charges.
+Despite these developments, the trial faced prolonged delays, and T. B. Joshua died on 5 June 2021, before the conclusion of the legal proceedings.

+Local radio host Freeze made unfavourable comparisons to a similar incident in Lekki, in which Lekki Gardens managing director Richard Nyong was jailed for illegally unsealing a building that he was having constructed and that which later collapsed.
+Freeze drew attention to Nyong's rapid arrest while Joshua was not arrested at all.

 Purported healings and miracles

 SCOAN claimed that Joshua regularly facilitates miracles at the church.
 Hundreds of weekly visitors to "prayer lines" at the church were prayed over by Joshua, and the church claimed he cured people of HIV/AIDS, blindness and open wounds.

 Joshua's followers attributed miraculous properties to anointing water that had been prayed over by Joshua, claiming that it healed wounds, or saved them from explosions or helicopter crashes.
 In 2013, four people died in a stampede in Joshua's Ghanaian branch when an unadvertised service in which the water was being distributed drew huge crowds that exceeded the church's capacity.
 The incident nearly brought Ghana's capital city, Accra, to a standstill, and led to criticism of Joshua.

 In 2014, during the West African Ebola virus epidemic, Joshua also made headlines when he claimed his anointing water could cure people suffering from Ebola.
 He subsequently sent 4,000 bottles of the water and $50,000 to the Ebola-stricken nation of Sierra Leone.
 A Sierra Leonean politician claimed that the water cured Ebola.
 Lagos State Health officials visited Joshua and asked that he use his influence to publicly discourage Ebola victims from visiting his church for prayers.

 In 2024, Joshua's former chief lieutenant, Agomoh Paul, who left the SCOAN compound after ten years, said that Joshua was a "genius" manipulator.
 Paul said that he was in charge of faking "miracles" purportedly performed by Joshua.
 Paul and others interviewed by BBC News said that those who seemed to be "cured" at the church were frequently paid to "perform or exaggerate their symptoms before their supposed healing took place" and in some instances were drugged or medicated as part of the "faith healing" process.
 Some were falsely told that they had HIV/AIDS but had made a recovery due to Joshua.